 - If your record is sealed, it still physically exists but it is sealed with tape and is not available to the public.

 To seal or expunge a juvenile record, you will need to go to court, but it is well worth the effort, if you qualify.
 If a juvenile record is sealed or expunged, the young person can legally say on job applications, housing applications, and occupational licenses that they have no criminal record, and have not been arrested, convicted or adjudicated for a crime.

 Call a Juvenile Defense Lawyer to Seal or Expunge a Juvenile Record

 Come into my office to talk.
 I can explain who qualifies for sealing a juvenile record or expunging a juvenile record.
-We’ll review your case to see if you qualify.
-If you do, I’ll take you step by step through the process until you arrive at the other side, with a clean slate.
-Call The Maddox Law Firm at 972-373-3635 or contact me online.
+We'll review your case to see if you qualify.
+If you do, I'll take you step by step through the process until you arrive at the other side, with a clean slate.
+Call Maddox Law at 972-546-2496 or contact me online.